Cooking Up A Hooley In The Kitchen

 ~~ Summertime BBQ ~~

 While my little bakery keeps busy with the sweet stuff, my favorite foods to prepare and eat are those that are rubbed and sauced.
-I love experimenting making my own BBQ rubs and sauces.
+I love experimenting with making my own BBQ rubs and sauces.
 I have a general rub here that is great for ribs, chicken, and all sorts of cuts of pork and beef.
 There are great BBQ sauces out there that you can buy in so many places but combining your own unique flavors is fun.
 My Whisky BBQ sauce here is especially delicious on pork chops and wings.
-At our house we love smoking all kinds of meats.
+At our house, we love smoking all kinds of meats.
 Some of our favorites include steak, London Broil, and corned beef.
 Here are just a few recipes and ideas you can use when you fire up those grills and smokers this summer.

 Sweet and Zesty All-Purpose BBQ Rub